 Switzerland: Offshore Business Sectors

-Switzerland is the world's largest private banking center.
-It is home to 297 major banking institutions and is estimated to hold up to 35% of the world's private wealth.
+Switzerland is the world's largest private banking centre.
+In 2016 it was home to 261 major banking institutions, though it is notable that this declined from 312 in 2011.
+Switzerland is estimated to hold up to 35% of the world's private wealth.
 Assets under management of Swiss banks are estimated to top CHF10 trillion.

 One of the driving forces behind these changes has been Switzerland's desire to be seen internationally to be playing a meaningful part in the war against organized crime and money laundering.

-Until 2009, the Swiss banking sector was regulated by the Federal Banking Commission (FBC) under the Banking Law of 1934, as amended most recently in 1999.
-Banking is defined to include all deposit-taking activity, but does not include the issuance of bonds or securities trading.
+Since 2009, the Swiss banking sector has been regulated by the Swiss Financial Market Supervisory Authority (FINMA).
+Banking is defined to include all deposit-taking activity, but does not include the issuing of bonds or securities trading.
 The offices, branches, agencies and permanent representatives of foreign banks are covered by the law.
-Banks are licensed by the FBC.
-See Law of Offshore for details of the licensing process, and the FBC's supervisory regime.
-As of January, 2009, the FBC's role was swallowed up in the newly-created FINMA.
+See Law of Offshore for details of the licensing process, and FINMA’s supervisory regime.

-The Banking Law contains stringent provisions to ensure secrecy, which are echoed in the FBC's regulations, and are an important component of Swiss banks' appeal to investors and depositors.
+The Banking Law contains stringent provisions to ensure secrecy, which are echoed in FINMA regulations; they contribute greatly to the appeal of Swiss banks have to investors and depositors.
 The secrecy provisions are subject to limited exceptions contained in the domestic and international legislation that Switzerland has adopted as part of its campaign against money-laundering.

 In January 2009, a Swiss Bankers Association report reflected on Switzerland's success in gaining status as a leading global wealth management centre.

-The report stated that the tradition of high-end services, the availability of skilled staff, and a redictable regulatory environment have all contributed to Switzerland’s leading position among global wealth management centres.
+The report stated that the tradition of high-end services, the availability of skilled staff, and a predictable regulatory environment have all contributed to Switzerland’s leading position among global wealth management centres.

 "Switzerland provides wealth management banks that are a pillar of market positioning in an increasingly brand-conscious industry.
 Merging tradition and entrepreneurial spirit has winning ways and, clearly, a profitable edge," the report said.